M-Lot/git-papers/journal.md

- Blood is Delicious
+ Human blood is Delicious

-By: Vlad Dracula
+By: Vlad Dracula, WJohn

 type A type B
 type 0 type AB